-Prerequisites for the course: There are no pre-requisites for this course.
+Prerequisites for the There are no pre-requisites for this course. course: There are no pre requisites for this course.
 Objectives: The course is an invitation and introduction to study Goa, its society and historiography.
 While considering some social science perspectives in understanding societal transformations in Goa, the course hints that studying Goa can pose challenging and interesting questions for the social sciences.
-Content: Introduction: Studying one's own society, Linear narrative versus continuities, Discontinuities and fractures in history 8 hours 2.
-Myth and History: The Skanda Puranna 5 hours and other myths of origin, Pre- Portuguese Konkan and its geo-politics, The old and new conquests 3.
-Goankari, Communidade, and community: Estuarine production, Distribution and consumption, Class and community 5 hours 4.
-Colonialism: Cultural and demographic shifts: The culture of conversion and the conversion of culture, Emigration, immigration and internal migration, Changes in land relations, Goa Indica and Goa Dourada , and syncretism 15 hours Liberation and after: Democratic politics and shifts in power, Education and land reforms, The drive for a tertiary economy (and tourism), Migration and the village 15 hours Pedagogy: Discussions, Lectures, Field visits, presentations, oral history References/Readings: Almeida, Jose C. 1967.
-Aspects of Agricultural Activity in Goa, Daman and Diu.
+Content: 1.
+Introduction: Studying one's own society, Linear narrative versus continuities, Discontinuities and fractures in history 8 hours 2.
+Myth and History: The Skanda Puranna and other myths of origin, Pre-Portuguese Konkan and its geo-politics, The old and new conquests 5 hours 3.
+Goankari, Communidade , and community: Estuarine production, Distribution and consumption, Class and community 5 hours 4.
+Colonialism: Cultural and demographic shifts: The culture of conversion and the conversion of culture, Emigration, immigration and internal migration, Changes in land relations, Goa Indica and Goa Dourada , and syncretism 15 hours 5.
+Liberation and after: Democratic politics and shifts in power, Education and land reforms, The drive for a tertiary economy (and tourism), Migration and the village 15 hours Pedagogy: Discussions, Lectures, Field visits, presentations, oral history

+References/Readings: Jose C. 1967.
+Aspects of 1.
+Almeida, Agricultural Activity in Goa, Daman and Diu.
 Panaji: Government Printing Press.
-Alvares, Claude.
+2. Alvares, Claude.
 2001.
 Fish, Curry and Rice: A Citizen's Report on The Goan Environment.
 Mapusa: The Other India Book Press.
-Angle, P. 1994.
+3. Angle, P. 1994.
 Goa: Concepts and Misconcepts.
 Bombay: The Goa Hindu Association.
-Bragança, Pereira.
+4. Bragança, Pereira.
 2008.
 Ethnography of Goa, Daman and Diu.
 Tipografia Rangel, 1940 translated by Maria Aurora Couto.
 New Delhi: Penguin.
-D'Souza, B. G. 1975.
+5. D'Souza, B. G. 1975.
 Goan Society in Transition: A Study in Social Change, Bombay: Popular Prakashan.
-D'Souza, T. R. 1990.
+6. D'Souza, T. R. 1990.
 Goa though the Ages (Vol. II - An economic history).
 New Delhi: Concept Publishers.
 7. D'Souza, T. R. 1979.
-Medieval Goa: A

-Socio-economic history.
-New Delhi:
+Medieval Goa: A Socio-economic history.
+New Delhi: Concept Publishers.

-Concept Publishers.

 8. Dantas, Norman (Ed.).
 1999.
-The

-Ttransforming of Goa.
-Mapusa: The

-Other India Press.
+The Ttransforming of Goa.
+Mapusa: The Other India Press.
 9. Gune, V T. 1979.
-Gazetteer of the Union

-Territory of Goa, Daman and Diu (Part I),

-Panaji: Gazetteer Department.
+Gazetteer of the Union Territory of Goa, Daman and Diu (Part I), Panaji: Gazetteer Department.
 10. Kamat, Pratima.
 1999.
-Farar Far: Popular

-Resistance to Colonial Hegemony in Goa,

-1510-1961.
-Panaji: Institute Menezes
+Farar Far: Popular Resistance Colonial to Hegemony in Goa, 1510-1961.
+Panaji: Institute Menezes Braganza.

-Braganza.

 11. Kosambi, D. D. 1975.
-An Introduction to

-the Study of Indian History.
-Bombay:
+An Introduction to the Study of Indian History.
+Bombay: Popular Prakashan.

-Popular Prakashan.

 12. Newman, Robert, S. 2001.
-Of Umbrellas,

-Goddesses and Dreams: Essays on Goan

-Culture and Society.
-Mapusa: The Other
+Of Umbrellas, Goddesses and Dreams: Essays on Goan Culture and Society.
+Mapusa: The Other India Press.

-India Press.

 13. Robinson, Rowena, 1998.
-Conversion,

-Continuity and Change: Lived Christianity

-in Southern Goa.
-New Delhi: Sage

-Publications.

-14. Trichur, Raghuraman, S. 2013.
-Refiguring

-Goa: From Trading Post to Tourism

-Destination.
-Saleigao, Goa: Goa 1556

-Learning outcomes: While getting a nuanced understanding of

-historical, sociological, and social-

-anthropological aspects of Goa, the students

-can pursue their research on sociological

-problems of their interest having Goa as their

-field.
+Conversion, Change: Continuity and Christianity in Southern Goa.
+New Delhi: Sage Publications.
+14. Trichur, Raghuraman, 2013.
+S. Refiguring Goa: From Trading Post to Tourism Destination.
+Saleigao, Goa: Goa 1556 Learning outcomes: While getting a nuanced understanding of historical, sociological, socialand anthropological aspects of Goa, the students can pursue their research on sociological problems of their interest having Goa as their field.

-Course Code: SOO 06 Title of the Course: Language and
+Course Code: SOO 206 Title of the Course: Language and